govindjeevan/parallel-project/index.md

 ### CHECKPOINT REPORT

-As of April 24, we have completed the first task of our project as stated on the proposal, which was to implement a working sequential version of our neural network, trained on the MNIST handwritten image database.
+As of April 24, we have completed the first task of our project as stated on the proposal, which was to implement a working sequential version of our neural network trained on the MNIST handwritten image database.
 After coding a working version in Python and determining the optimal number of hidden units and the learning rate to classify handwritten images with 95% accuracy, we implemented a working C++ version.

 With regard to our goals and deliverables stated in the proposal, our next task is to parallelize the matrix multiplications involved in training the neural network.
 We are about a day behind on this.
 We believe that we will still be able to complete the proposed deliverables that we "plan to achieve", and believe we will be able to complete half of what we "hope to achieve" or "nice to haves."